 Chandler Alwine started with Broadway Broadband in August.
 He is a network manager reporting to Director of Information Technology Matt Mavrick and is responsible for splicing and fiber design, and the mapping and scheduling of underground wire jobs.
 He has three people reporting to him.
 Prior to joining Broadway Broadband, Alwin worked for five years… Continue reading.

-Counted seven board members present.
-Miami-Cass REMC attorney J. Michael Deweese also attended via teleconference.
-WVPA board report was given by Jim Savage.
-Monthly legal report was given by Deweese.
+Counted seven board members attending.
+Attorney Jeremy Fetty attended via teleconference.
+Jim Savage presented the WVPA report.
+Fetty presented the legal report.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-June monthly operating, member services and safety reports were reviewed… Continue reading.
+Schwartz gave the financial report.
+July monthly operating, member services and safety reports were reviewed and approved.
+Set… Continue reading.